Conventional Loan Vs. FHA: What’s The Difference?

 A conventional loan is a great option if you have a solid credit score and little debt.
 You can avoid PMI by paying 20% of the loan upfront, which will lower your mortgage payments.
 If you’re unable to make a large payment upfront, conventional loans are available with a down payment as low as 3%.
 In most cases, borrowers save money in the long run with a conventional loan because there’s no upfront mortgage insurance fee, and the monthly insurance payments are cheaper.
 You can also usually request removal of PMI when you reach 20% equity in your home.

-To put it simply, FHA loans are generally easier to qualify for, and they allow for lower credit scores.
+To put it simply, FHA loans are generally easier to qualify for because of their lower credit score and down payment requirements.
 Conventional loans, meanwhile, may not require mortgage insurance with a large enough down payment.
 Choosing the best loan option for you depends on your personal financial situation.
 Let’s take a deeper look at credit score requirements, mortgage insurance, loan limits and property standards, as well as interest rates when it comes to FHA loans versus conventional loans.

 FHA Loan Vs. Conventional Loan Credit Score

 Whether you’re applying for an FHA loan or a conventional loan, your lender will be taking a close look at your credit score.
 The strength of your credit informs the lender of the relative risk of mortgage default.

 Since lenders are more protected, they can afford to be more lenient when offering mortgages.
 This means it’s possible to get an FHA loan with a lower credit score than with other types of loans.
 At Rocket Mortgage®, you can qualify with a median score as low as 580.
 With a score of 620 or higher, you may be able to qualify with a slightly higher debt-to-income ratio (DTI).